elastic/kibana/src/plugins/charts/public/services/palettes/README.md

 ## Using the palette service

 To consume the palette service, use `charts.palettes.getPalettes` to lazily load the async bundle implementing existing palettes.
-This should not happen as part of the `setup` or `start` phases of a consuming plugin, but only if it's certain palettes will actually be required.
+This is recommended to be called in the renderer, not as part of the `setup` or `start` phases of a plugin.

 All palette definitions can be loaded using `paletteService.getAll()`.
 If the id of the palette is known, it can be fetched using `paleteService.get(id)`.